South Asian Legal Clinic

 If deemed eligible for additional unbundled legal services, clients are kindly requested to provide proof of income before the commencement of the unbundled legal services file.

-• Unbundling legal services, where a lawyer provides legal services for part of a client’s legal matter, allows clients to access more affordable legal services.
-It has the potential to remove barriers to access to justice for people who cannot afford a lawyer’s retainer, but need some legal help.
-Unbundling allows clients and lawyers to decide which tasks are performed by the client and which are performed by the lawyer.
+Unbundling legal services means a lawyer provides legal services for only part of a client’s legal matter.
+This is also called a limited retainer.
+It allows clients and lawyers to decide which tasks are performed by the client and which are performed by the lawyer.

 You may be eligible for additional legal support:

-After the summary advice legal appointment, clients may qualify for additional (unbundled) legal assistance, based on income qualification and lawyer discretion .
+After your first legal appointment, you may qualify for additional legal assistance, based on income qualification and lawyer discretion .

 Unbundled Legal Service Areas